emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 problem that they've put a little thought into is a great way for them to show off their design chops.

-While there is overlap in evaluation between the first and second pairing interviews, we try to vary the style of the second interview as much as can.
-We'll try to do the second interview on an existing large-ish project, rather than a small project that's just been started.
-We also try to vary the language we're using.
-We like to suggest that the candidate use their strongest language for the second interview, since there's more room for them to show off on a big project, but the priority is on whatever is the least stressful / most comfortable for them.
+Consistency in the second pairing interview is harder to handle.
+The second pairing session needs to vary a little to accomadate the candidate.
+Some candidates are best served by showing off their skills in more than one language, or by working on a large, existing project.
+Our structure should be aimed at giving the candidate the best possible chance of success in order to cut down on false negatives.
+Bridge Agents are in a good place to help define the structure here.
+Rubrics though, let us keep our evaluation consistent while varying our structure.

 # Wrap-up

 Our interview process has improved a lot, but it's important not to stop.
-We're constantly re-evaluating what works for us, and hope to have more changes to share with the world in the future.
+A lot of our refinements have come out of routinely talking about what we want out of it, and questioning whether we're doing the right things.
+Hopefully we'll have more improvements to share in the future.